anbox-cloud/discourse-docs/exp/rendering-architecture.md

 This NVIDIA pipeline uses the EmuGL stack.
 EmuGL is the hardware GLES emulation that is implemented with a mix of translator libraries, system libraries, and other rendering components.
 To understand more about EmuGL, see [EmuGL design overview](https://android.googlesource.com/platform/external/qemu/+/6654d90be28d0059baf854caccd4caf9f7033ccb/android/android-emugl/DESIGN).

 For NVIDIA, we cannot use the NVIDIA driver inside the Android container because of compatibility issues.
 Hence, we use the Enterprise Ready NVIDIA driver that is available on every Ubuntu installation.
 So by using the EmuGL stack, we have an Anbox Cloud GPU driver which is a standard OpenGL ES or EGL driver that receives the API calls and converts them to remote procedure calls to the NVIDIA driver.
 The actual rendering and actions on the NVIDIA driver happens on the Anbox runtime side inside the Ubuntu container and not in the Android space.

+In terms of performance, compared to how rendering is done on Intel or AMD GPUs using Vulkan on top of ANGLE, using the EmuGL stack is suboptimal as it leads to unnecessary overhead due to transmission of GL calls from the Android space to Anbox runtime.

 ## For Intel and AMD